NCCAT offers a variety of K–12 school-based programs available to public schools and districts across the state of North Carolina.

 Email Ms. Hodge at [email protected]

 This program focuses on best practices for literacy instruction based on reading science.
-Do you have certified staff in your building that will not be receiving LETRS training?
+Do you have certified staff in your building that will not be receiving LETRS® training?
 This is the perfect opportunity to introduce them to the clear science of teaching reading.
 Due to advancements in cognitive science, we know more about how our students learn to read than ever before.
 We will spend quality time looking closely into best instructional practices that support the Science of Reading.
 This session will provide strategies for foundational literacy skills including phonological awareness and fluency, among others to be used in whole group or small group instruction.
-This is a half-day session.
+This program is designed for teachers in grades K-8 and can be facilitated as a two-hour or half-day session.

 Makerspaces do not have to be stand-alone programs.
-In this session, teachers will learn how to implement the maker mindset in the classroom and use hands-on, engaging activities to teach writing.
-Teachers will play the role of students and participate in the activities then debrief how this approach might improve writing instruction in their classrooms.
+In this session, teachers will learn how to implement the maker mindset in the classroom and use hands-on, engaging learning activities.
+Teachers will play the role of students and participate in the activities then debrief how this approach might enhance instruction in their classrooms.
 This half-day workshop is designed for classroom teachers and instructional coaches in grades 6-12.

 Canvas with Curb Appeal

 Building effective online lessons require more than simply putting your best content into a Canvas shell.
 In this hands-on session, teachers of all grades and subject areas will build lessons to have visual appeal and interactive components to take engagement to the next level.
-The course covers basic online design principles, where to find images and videos quickly, how to comply with ADA and copyright guidelines.
+The course covers basic online design principles, where to find images and videos quickly, and how to comply with ADA and copyright guidelines.
 In addition, topics such as how to add original audio, video, and teacher-created animations will be integrated.
-This is a full-day session is designed for teachers and instructional coaches in grades K-12.
+This half-day or virtual session is designed for teachers and instructional coaches in grades K-12.

 Click here for NCCAT's School-Based Programming form.

-For more information about scheduling a school-based program, please contact Dr. Karen Sumner, Chief Academic Officer, at 828-293-5202 or email [email protected]
+For more information about scheduling a school-based program, please contact Dr. Bonnie Bolado Chief Academic Officer, at 828-293-5202 or email email@example.com